Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • assertion_id,

-• failing case,
+• the failing case,

-• specification version before fix,
+• the specification version before the fix,

-• JSON Schema change,
+• the JSON Schema change,

-• code change,
+• the code change,

-• new verdict,
+• the new verdict,

-• link to duel test pass.
+• a link to the duel test pass.

 1. schema check (schema lint),